-My timetable as a MSc Organisational Psychology student requires me to attend lessons on Mondays and Tuesdays, from 10am to 5pm, with an hour break on each day.
+My timetable as an MSc Organisational Psychology student requires me to attend lessons on Mondays and Tuesdays, from 10 am to 5 pm, with an hour break on each day.
 Therefore, the rest of the days of the week are flexible self-reading days and it is important to spend these days wisely as it can be tempting to stay at home and watch Netflix when there are no classes to attend.
 This is especially so during the beginning of the semester when everything is moving at a slower pace, but my advice is to start on the reading lists as things can get hectic really, really quickly.

 Towards the end of the semester assignments and examinations can seem overwhelming and I am so thankful that I have really wonderful course mates alongside me to provide the support I need.
 Therefore, do try to socialise with classmates as much as possible throughout the semester because they are the ones who are going through the same things as you are and work will not seem as daunting when you have emotional and mental support from your companions.